|

 ARTICLE V

 Section 1.
-The Annual Meeting of the Association for the election of directors to replace those whose terms have expired and the transaction of other business shall be held at the same location and date as the Annual Conference of the Minnesota State Fire Department Association.
+The Annual Meeting of the Association for the election of directors to replace those whose terms have expired and the transaction of other business shall be held at the same location and date as the Annual Conference of the Minnesota State Fire Department Association or as otherwise determined by the Board.

-Section 3.
-The Secretary shall, no less than thirty (30) days prior to any Annual or Special Meeting of the Association, provide to each fire department having members in this Association, along with the notice of said meeting, the proper number of distinctive identification cards which shall be used by the delegates to identify themselves as voting delegates.
+Section 4.
+The Secretary shall, no less than thirty (30) days prior to any Annual Meeting of the Association, provide to each fire department having members in this Association, along with the notice of said meeting, the proper number of distinctive identification cards which shall be used by the delegates to identify themselves as voting delegates.

 ARTICLE VI